 Affirm means to state, or say out loud as if you mean it and fully accept the statement.
 If you find that any affirmation does not make sense for you, or that you absolutely do not agree with it, then don’t use it.
 Choose a better affirmation which you can accept.

 When repeating affirmations, please do not speak them silently but out loud.
 This is very important!
 You need to hear the affirmation in the air.
 Repeat them at least three times clearly.

 Say them in a convincing and confident tone.

 Here is a great video I recommend that you watch:

-Self affirmation is so important if you want to build your self esteem because you need to keep telling yourself positive things.
+Self-affirmation is so important if you want to build your self esteem because you need to keep telling yourself positive things.
 The results will be immense because there is no greater criticism that we face than that which we give ourselves.
-Having a positive outlook is like putting on armour or carrying weapons that will protect you in your daily life.
+Having a positive outlook is like putting on armor or carrying weapons that will protect you in your daily life.